 - album_art_maxwidth: Downscale album art if it's too big.
 The resize operation reduces image width to at most maxwidth pixels while preserving the aspect ratio. - dest: The directory where the files will be converted (or copied) to.
 Default: none. - embed: Embed album art in converted items.
-Default: yes. - max_bitrate: All lossy files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
+Default: yes. - id3v23: Can be used to override the global id3v23 option.
+Default: inherit. - max_bitrate: All lossy files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
 Note that this does not guarantee that all converted files will have a lower bitrate-that depends on the encoder and its configuration.
-Default: none. - never_convert_lossy_files: Cross-conversions between lossy codecs-such as mp3, ogg vorbis, etc.-makes little sense as they will decrease quality even further.
+Default: none. - no_convert: Does not transcode items matching provided query string (see Queries). (i.e. format:AAC, format:WMA or path::\. (m4a|wma)\$) - never_convert_lossy_files: Cross-conversions between lossy codecs-such as mp3, ogg vorbis, etc.-makes little sense as they will decrease quality even further.
 If set to yes, lossy files are always copied.
 Default: no. - paths: The directory structure and naming scheme for the converted files.
 Uses the same format as the top-level paths section (see Path Format Configuration).
 Default: Reuse your top-level path format settings. - quiet: Prevent the plugin from announcing every file it processes.
 Default: false. - threads: The number of threads to use for parallel encoding.
 By default, the plugin will detect the number of processors available and use them all.